One of the best things I ever did was learn to practice Reiki. — Andrea Eisenman

 Looking for Second degree Reiki training or Reiki master training?

 All sessions start promptly; ending time is approximate.

 You will begin practicing Reiki on yourself during the first session.
 It is necessary to attend all sessions in their entirety.

-There are limited spaces in each class.
-A nonrefundable, nontransferable deposit of $100 reserves your space.
+We have limited spaces in each class.
+A nonrefundable, nontransferable deposit of $165 reserves your space.
 The balance is due before we begin class.
 All classes are on the Upper West Side of Manhattan.
-You will be sent the precise location after you register.
+We’ll email you the precise location after you register.

-Please purchase a copy of REIKI: A Comprehensive Guide before class, either here or at your local bookstore.
+Please purchase a copy of my book, REIKI: A Comprehensive Guide, before class, either here or at your local bookstore.
 It is not necessary to read it cover to cover before class, but do read the introduction and first chapter, and browse the contents.
 The book will become a supportive companion to your continuing practice.
 It’s best not to do any other reading before class.

 Would you like to arrange a class for your family, friends or business?
 Email me and let’s talk about it.